getnamo/GlobalEventSystem-Unreal/README.md

 ## How to use - Basics and API

-As the name implies, there are globally available functions that you can use to emit and bind events.
+There are globally available functions that you can use to emit and bind events.
 At this time there are two variants for emitting (no parameters and one wildcard parameter) and one for binding events to your local functions.

 Each emit is a multi-cast to all valid bound receivers.
 If the parameters don't match you'll be warned in the log with fairly verbose messages while emitting to all other valid targets.

 Consider optionally attaching interfaces to your receivers to keep message types structured.

 ### Emit Event